 Where do I start?

-Assessing water requirements and water availability accurately are the essentials.
-The Environment Agency can help with flow levels and availability in your area but in some cases an independent assessment is also advisable.
+Assessing water requirements and water availability accurately is an essential first step.
+The Environment Agency can help with flow levels and availability in your area but, in some cases, an independent assessment is also advisable.

 Will I need planning permission?

 No, not necessarily.
 Roy Brain, principal at consulting engineers Calvert Brain and Fraulo, says if the reservoir can be located in such a way that it falls within permitted development rights (PDRs), it may only be necessary to submit prior notification.

 However, prior notification does sometimes come with conditions that might need to be discharged – some of them before any construction work can commence.